auzhangLABS/c4_deployment-6-main/README.md

 - 1 Route Table
 - 1 Security Group with ports 22 and 8000 open for access

+Here is a visualization of our second infrastructure created with Terraform:

 Each instance was configured with user data to install certain packages and configurations.
-Here is a detailed explanations:
+Here is a detailed explanation:
 - software-properties-common: manage software repositories from the command line.
 - add-apt-repository -y ppa:deadsnakes/ppa: adding a Personal Package Archive with the newer version of Python that might not be available on Ubuntu.
 - python3.7: Installing python 3.7